J-R-Oliver/macos-setup/NodePackages.md

 Winston is designed to be a simple and universal logging library with support for multiple locations.
 More information can be found [here](https://github.com/winstonjs/winston).

+## express-winston

+winston middleware for express.js.
+More information can be found [here](https://www.npmjs.com/package/express-winston).

+## Postgres Transport for Winston

+The winston-postgres module allows you to log your winston messages to a postgresql db.
+More information can be found [here](https://www.npmjs.com/package/winston-postgres).

 ## EJS

 EJS is a simple templating language that lets you generate HTML markup with plain JavaScript.
 More information can be found [here](https://ejs.co).

+## Passport

+Passport is authentication middleware for Node.js.
+Extremely flexible and modular, Passport can be unobtrusively dropped in to any Express-based web application.
+A comprehensive set of strategies support authentication using a username and password, Facebook, Twitter, and more.
+More information can be found [here](http://www.passportjs.org).

 ## Inquirer.js